-Kraków, the second largest city in is not only a historical and visual gem of Poland it’s also one of the leading hubs of Polish academic, cultural, and economic life.
+Kraków, the second-largest city in is not only a historical and visual gem of Poland it’s also one of the leading hubs of Polish academic, cultural, and economic life.

-Located at the bottom of the Carpathian Mountains, this metropolitan area has more than 1.4 million inhabitants and recieves a bunch of people annually as tourists come flocking to Krakow each year without fail.
+Located at the bottom of the Carpathian Mountains, this metropolitan area has more than 1.4 million inhabitants and receives a bunch of people annually as tourists come flocking to Krakow each year without fail.

 Kraków is officially divided into eighteen areas, or rather parts with a considerable degree of autonomy within the municipal government.

-Apart from being the most popular tourist destination in Poland, Krakow is extremely important for Poland’s economy.
+Apart from being the most popular tourist destination in Poland, Kraków is extremely important for Poland’s economy.

-Fist of all, the tourist influx in Krakow supports a lot of the Polish economy, but that’s not all.
+The tourist influx in Krakow supports a lot of the Polish economy, but that’s not all.

-As for culture, Krakow is filled with churches, museums, ruins, palaces and adorable traditional ceramic and basket-making workshops.
+As for culture, Kraków is filled with churches, museums, ruins, palaces, and adorable traditional ceramic and basket-making workshops.

 Warnings & Dangers in Krakow